History of Mexico City: Refounding as Mexico City

 Around the main plaza, which became the Plaza Mayor or Zócalo in the colonial period, Cortés took over what were the "Old Houses" of Axayacatl and the "New Houses" of Moctezuma, both grand palaces, for his own.
 Other conquistadors of the highest rank took positions around this square.
 In the northeast corner, Gil González Dávila built his house at the foot of the old Aztec main temple.
 To the south, on what is now Avenida Pino Suárez were the homes of Pedro de Alvarado, and the Altamirano family, cousins of Cortés.
 To the north of the plaza, the Dominicans established a monastery, in an area now known as Santo Domingo.
 Most of these houses were built to be residences, warehouses or stores, and fortresses all at once.

 The Spaniards began to build houses, copying the luxury residences of Seville.
-Being of firmer ground and less subject to subsidize, the area east of the main plaza was built up first, with the lake's waters up against the walls of a number of these constructions.
+Being of firmer ground and less subject to subsidence, the area east of the main plaza was built up first, with the lake's waters up against the walls of a number of these constructions.
 The west side grew more slowly as flooding was more of an issue, and it was farther from the city's docks that brought in needed supplies.

 The Spanish may well have found "Tenochtitlan" hard to say.
 They did shift the accent from Nahuatl pronunciation from Tenochtítlan (with the standard emphasis on the penultimate syllable) to Tenochtitlán. and eventually adopted the city's secondary name "Mexico", the "place of the Mexica" or Aztecs.
 For a period, the city was called by the dual name Mexico-Tenochtitlan, but at some point, the capital of the viceroyalty's name was shortened to Mexico.
 The name "Tenochtilan" endured in one of the capital's two indigenous-ruled sections, known as San Juan Tenochtitlan.